Table of contents

 - A resume example that makes the most of keywords.

-We’ve established that resume keywords are important, but what actually are they?
-The answer is simple!
 Resume keywords are words or phrases that employers will be looking for on your resume.
 Too broad of a definition?
-Let’s walk through an example to understand how exactly ATS works.
+Let's walk through an example to understand how resume keywords work and how to use them to pass through ATS screening.

 Sample job ad with resume keywords: